How to Increase the Chance of Pregnancy After 35?Fertility Treatment

 Doing Pre-pregnancy examinations

-Performing pre-pregnancy checkups and getting gynecology consultations about pregnancy at an advanced age are one of the most important measures that help women identify any physical problems and disabilities in having children.
+Performing pre-pregnancy checkups and getting gynecology consultations about pregnancy after turning 35 are some of the most important measures that help women identify any physical problems and disabilities in having children.
 They also will have an accurate and effective plan for a healthy pregnancy.

 Performing regular and timely examinations